 From Getreidegasse walk to Hohensalzburg Fortress, the symbol of the city located on top of Mönchstein Hill.
-Built in 1077, the fortress is one of the largest in Europe and of the few that had never been conquered.
+Built in 1077, the fortress is one of the largest in Europe and one of a few that had never been conquered.
 The breathtaking view from the top is reason enough to visit Salzburg!

 You can go up the hill on foot or take the funicular built in 1892, making it the oldest of its kind in Austria.
 The ride up takes only 54 seconds.
 Once on top of the hill, you can explore the fortifications as well as enjoy the beautiful views of Salzburg.
 There are also a Fortress Museum, Medieval Prince Apartments, and Golden Fortress Room on top.

 Cost: €15.70 for an all-inclusive ticket for adults (includes the cost of funicular and all the museums on top)

 Our one day in Salzburg tour continues at a cafe with over 300 years of history that was frequented by the Mozart family for tea, chocolate, and ice cream.
 Although back in the day it was called Cafe Steiger.
 Located on the Old Market Square (Alter Markt), the cafe is extremely busy and you might have to wait in line to get a table.

 Here, you must have a slice of cake that girls dressed in black and white uniform carry around in glass cabinets.
 Coffee was a little disappointing, to be honest, but the cake was good.